SyntaxReference/SyntaxReference.dev/programming-languages/digit-separator/README.md

 - [Typescript](#typescript)
 - [Python](#python)

 Digit Separator does NOT change the variable value.
-Its only a visual separators for digit grouping purposes.
+Its only a visual separator for digit grouping purposes.

 This is a common feature of modern languages, and can aid readability of long literals, or literals whose value should clearly separate into parts.